Vikram Dhillon CEO

 Jim’s words of wisdom: I believe in being genuine and making connections with everyone I meet.
 With a little conversation it’s amazing to see how alike we all are.

-Tejal Patel New Franchise Onboarding/Franchise Owner
+Tejal Patel Independent Franchise Onboarding Consultant/Franchise Owner

 Prior to opening his first Street Corner franchise, Tejal worked in Information Technology by day while helping his family operate their convenience store in Pennsylvania in the late 90s.
-Soon he got "the itch" to own his own business, and in 2000, and after learning more about Street Corner, Tejal opened his first store in 2000 at Garden State Plaza in Paramus, New Jersey.
+Soon he got "the itch" to own his own business, and in 2000, after learning more about Street Corner, Tejal opened his first store in 2000 at Garden State Plaza in Paramus, New Jersey.

 In 2010, the Patel family opened their second Street Corner store at the Bergen Town Center in Paramus, N.J.
 Today, with his tech skills and more than two decades as a franchise owner, Tejal enjoys helping new franchisees work through all aspects of the onboarding process, including store design, assisting with lease negotiations, and working with architects and general contractors.